aitgon/wopmars/docs/content/developer.rst

 Managing the DataBase
 ---------------------

 The main class responsible of managing the database is the :class:`~.wopmars.framework.bdd.SQLManager.SQLManager`.
-This class is represented in **WoPMaRS** as a synchronized :class:`~.wopmars.utils.Singleton.SingletonMixin`.
+This class is represented in **WopMars** as a synchronized :class:`~.wopmars.utils.Singleton.SingletonMixin`.
 To access the Singleton instance, all you need to to is ``SQLManager.instance()``

 .. note::